 Designer’s Notes: This Drawback was rewritten to more accurately reflect how Authority Figures act in comics.

-A Character with this Drawback is responsible for a specifically defined large group of people (a nation-state, for example) and usually adventures to advance or defend his peoples’ interests.
+A Character with this Drawback is responsible for a specifically defined large group of people (a nation-state, for example).
+They usually adventure to advance or defend their peoples’ interests.

-Authority Figures pay a fee similar to the one associated with the Guilt Drawback whenever he becomes involved in an adventure that does not directly relate to the welfare of his subjects.
-The GM is be the final arbiter of whether a particular adventure meets this criterion.
+Authority Figures pay a fee similar to the one associated with the Guilt Drawback whenever they become involved in an adventure that does not directly relate to the welfare of their subjects.
+The GM is the final arbiter of whether a particular adventure meets this criterion.

 If the ruler of an undersea kingdom joined his teammates in battling an invading alien force, the GM might allow the character to forego the Authority Figure fee.
 His kingdom is endangered by the alien force along with all the surface nations of the Earth, after all.

 If that same character left Earth alongside his fellow heroes to liberate a race of aliens on the other side of the Universe, the GM would be correct in imposing an Authority Figure fee.
 It’s a noble thing to do, but it has no relation to the character’s responsibilities at home.